 If no response at all is seen with corticosteroids, supplementation with stronger immune suppressive agents is necessary.
 The two most common medications used in this case are: azathioprine and cyclophosphamide.
 These are very serious drugs reserved for serious diseases.
 Please follow the links above to read more about specific side effects concerns etc.

 Cyclosporine is an immune-modulator, made popular in organ transplantation technology.
 It has the advantage over the two above medications of not being suppressive to the bone marrow cells.
-It has been a promising adjunctive therapy in IMHA but has two major problems: first, it is extremely expensive and second, blood level monitoring is necessary to ensure that the dosage is appropriate.
-This adds dramatically to the expense of treatment but ultimately may provide the results not possible with other drugs.
+It has been a promising adjunctive medication in IMHA but may be prohibitively expensive for larger dogs.
+Please click the link to our Pharmacy Library for details on side effects potential.

 Leflunomide is a new immuno-modulator that is meant for patient with immune mediated diseases when corticosteroids either do not work or cannot be used.
 It is expensive (approx $600 per month) but we may be hearing more about it in the future.